The Optimization of Flux Trajectories for the Adiabatic Controlled-Z Gate on Split-Tunable Transmons: Parametric Optimization

 by using another Gaussian at some point during the trajectory; this could relieve some of the diabaticity generated by the original curve since it concentrates some of the `mass' to a different area.
 Though the arbitrary factor of 1/3 was chosen as a relative height between the prepulse and the main Gaussian, the important effects should at least somewhat be observed in this trial. \item \textit{Mollifier-Prepulsed Gaussian} Similar to the previous curve, we again prepulse a Gaussian trajectory, however this time we do so using an isolated mollifier, which becomes

 \end{enumerate} These trajectories are shown in Fig. \ref{fig:flux_traj_list} with fixed example parameters.

-As the purpose of these is a demonstration of the above model, the process of non-simulative optimization will be shown visually.
-In practice, this should of course be computationally performed, but a graphical representation suffices for this analysis.
+As the purpose of these is a demonstration of the model detailed in this work, we will proceed with a visual representation of the non-simulative optimization process.
+In practice, when flux trajectories are further constrained by lab conditions, families of flux trajectories should be computationally optimized to determine suitable parameter values.
+Here, however, graphical comparison describes the procedure well enough.

 We can confirm our control hypothesis on the first two, singly-parametric trajectories, shown in Fig. \ref{single-param-traj}, since the $\mathcal{N}$-norm can clearly arbitrarily be reduced by choosing large values for $\sigma$.
 Of course, the drawback is having greater derivatives around $\partial T$; we can refer to $\mathcal{D}$ for more specificity on this, which we have computed only for the Standard Gaussian trajectory for demonstration of principle [Fig. \ref{norm-on-trajs}].
 As one can see, the additional measure $\mathcal{D}$ provides insight as to at which \textit{location} a trajectory is diabatic.
 This not only acts as a secondary metric but also assists in adjusting families for further optimization.
+More physically, $\mathcal{D}$ can also aid in determining adjustments to flux trajectories which aim to decrease errors due to leakage, in accordance with the adiabatic error term $\mathcal{E}(t)$ defined in Sec. \ref{sec:error}.

 For the other curves, we evaluate the $\mathcal{N}$-norm on non-temporal parameter space, shown in Fig. \ref{norm-on-trajs}.
 Again in accordance with expectations, we see that while shifting (varying $\mu$) does not affect the norm, we should be able to increase adiabaticity by enlarging $\sigma$.
 In addition, we eliminate from a consideration of optimization the mollified Gaussian trajectory due its large $\mathcal{N}$-norm in comparison to the other two trajectories.